 Born in South Korea Do-Ho moved to America in 1993.
 Although his drawing-like installations may relate directly to his own past homes, behind the immediate subject matter is a broader exploration into migration and the values and legacies of places more generally.
 The Contemporary Arts Centre in Cincinnati is presenting a number of Do-Ho’s hallucinatory installations, with a particular focus on how these pieces function as metaphors for the struggles to formulate notions of settlement.

-This is in part an extract from Jessica Hemmings' article in the launch issue
+This is in part an extract from Jessica Hemmings' article in the launch issue of Selvedge.

 Do Ho Suh – Passage